Royal Observer Corps Medal: Service prior to 1939

-Prior to World War II, Observer Corps personnel were classed as Special Constables, retained by local constabularies, and qualifying for the Special Constabulary Long Service Medal following nine years continuous service.
+Prior to World War II, Observer Corps personnel were classed as Special Constables, retained by local constabularies, and qualified for the Special Constabulary Long Service Medal following nine years of continuous service.
 This qualification ceased in August 1939 when RAF Fighter Command assumed sole responsibility for the ROC.
 However, service as a Special Constable on observer duties prior to August 1939 counted towards the ROC Medal, provided it had not already been reflected in an award of the Special Constabulary Long Service Medal.

 The new medal

-In 1950 King George VI, as Air Commodore in Chief of the ROC, granted permission for the award of the Royal Observer Corps Medal in recognition of long service.
-For part-time personnel, the medal was awarded for twelve years continuous service.
-Each subsequent period of twelve years service was recognised by the award of a clasp depicting a winged crown.
+In 1950, King George VI, as Air Commodore in Chief of the ROC, granted permission for the award of the Royal Observer Corps Medal in recognition of long service.
+For part-time personnel, the medal was awarded for twelve years of continuous service.
+Each subsequent period of twelve years of service was recognised by the award of a clasp depicting a winged crown.
 On ribbon bars, a silver rosette was worn to represent each clasp.
-Peace time service by full-time salaried ROC Officers counted for half the qualification period for part-time personnel, therefore requiring up to twenty four years service to qualify for a medal or clasp, but with any previous war or part-time service counting in full.
+Peacetime service by full-time salaried ROC Officers counted for half the qualification period for part-time personnel, therefore requiring up to twenty-four years of service to qualify for a medal or clasp, but with any previous war or part-time service counting in full.